7 Tips to Secure Your Conference Calls

 As we know, teleconferencing involves using telecommunications to connect two or more people in different locations, either via audio or video.
 While it has its benefits, sadly, many companies have breached business security by participating in and sharing critical information through unsecured conference calls.

-As a business owner currently using or planning to integrate teleconferencing into your communications strategy, it is paramount to adhere to the best conference call practices so that you won’t fall victim to cyber threats or attacks.
+As a business owner currently using or planning to integrate teleconferencing into your communications strategy, it is paramount to adhere to the best conference call practices to avoid falling victim to cyber threats, including deceptive social engineering attacks.

 Conference calls can improve different areas of your business when done right and securely.